-Tap this icon to switch MPC X, MPC Live, MPC Live II or MPC One between Standalone Mode and Controller Mode (MPC Touch already operates as a controller only).
+Tap this icon to switch MPC X, MPC Live, MPC Live II or MPC One between Standalone Mode and Controller Mode (MPC Studio and MPC Touch already operate as a controller only).
 In the screen that appears, select whether you want to save your current project before switching (Save), switch without saving your project (Don't Save), or stay in the current mode and project (Cancel).
 You cannot freely switch between Standalone and Controller Modes without also closing your current project.